 - No daily step count

-The Whoop Strap 3.0 is one of my favorite fitness trackers because it measures sleep, recovery, and overall strain.
+The Whoop 4.0 is one of my favorite fitness trackers because it measures sleep, recovery, and overall strain.
 This fitness tracker is best for the serious athlete who wants a deep dive into the data that will help them train optimally.

-Although the basic Whoop Strap 3.0 technically doesn’t cost any money, you must purchase a membership for a full year, which comes to almost $350.
-If you want a color strap besides the basic black, those start at $39 and go up in price.
+Although the Whoop 4.0 technically doesn’t cost any money, you must purchase a membership for a minimum of six months, which comes to $180.
+Custom bands start at $64—more expensive than the Whoop 3.0—and go up from there.
 You are unable to use the band without having a membership.

-With a full charge, the Whoop Strap 3.0 can last 5 days.
+With a full charge, the Whoop 4.0 can last five days.
 Even better, the battery pack slides on for on-the-go charging so you can continue to monitor your stats.

 Best Fitness Tracker for Beginners: Fitbit Inspire 2